Contributing to WifiForge - Developer Documentation and Guidelines

 • Error Handling: Implement proper error handling

-• Safety: Ensure VM isolation is maintained in all features
+• Safety: Ensure virtual environment isolation is maintained

 • Never implement features that interact with real wireless networks